thoth-station/adviser/docs/source/integration.rst

 Integrating with Thoth
 ----------------------

-Project Thoth can guide you on your software stacks.
+Project Thoth can give advises to your software stacks.
 To consume Thoth's recommendations, there are multiple ways on how to integrate:

 * Command line interface - Thamos CLI